FaithHenzen/Git-Branching/README.md

 ## How to create a branch using Git commands

-i.
-Creating a branch
+  1 .Creating a branch
 'bash

      git branch "branchname"

-ii.
-Switching between branches
+2. Switching between branches
 ' bash

      git switch "branchname"